Loss of Enjoyment of Life in NC Car Accident Cases

 - Be honest about your limitations.
 Exaggeration destroys credibility.
 If you can still do some activities but at a reduced level, say so.
 Honest, specific testimony is more persuasive than sweeping claims of total disability.

 - Get specific medical documentation.
-Ask your doctor to document your physical restrictions in terms that relate directly to the activities you have lost.
+Ask your doctor to document your physical restrictions in terms that relate directly to the named activities you have lost -- not just generic restrictions.

 Frequently Asked Questions